Statistical properties of worm algorithms for two dimensional frustrated Ising models

-We now provide a simple scaling argument that relates the dynamical exponent $z$ of any such walk to the persistence exponent $\theta$ and the coefficient $\eta_m$ of the attractive logarithmic potential.
-To this end, we note that the requirement that the walk has a long-time steady state distribution of position given by $C_{\rm defect} (\vec{r})$ implies that the histogram of positions $\vec{r}$, accumulated during the walk must be proportional to $C_{\rm defect} (\vec{r})$.
-If we choose a normalization convention whereby this histogram measures the ratio of the number of times the head to tail separation is $\vec{r}$ to the number of returns to the origin, {\em i.e.} the number of times the head to tail separation is $\vec{r}$ {\em per worm}, then the mean return time is given as $\langle \tau_r \rangle = \langle v \rangle$, with $\langle v \rangle \equiv \sum_{\vec{r}} C_{\rm defect}(\vec{r})$, where the sum extends over $L^2$ sites of the finite lattice.
-If this sum is dominated by contributions near the upper cutoff in distance, we expect $\langle v \rangle \sim L^{2-\eta_m}$.
+Our starting point is the well-known observation,\cite{Alet_Ikhlef_Jacobsen,Sandvik_Moessner,Dorneich_Troyer} alluded to in the introduction, that the histogram of head-to-tail distances of the worm is given by the equilibrium defect-antidefect correlator $C_m(\vec{r})$.
+Viewing each step of the worm construction as a position increment (step) of a random walker, this translates to the requirement that the walk has a long-time steady state distribution of position given by $C_m (\vec{r})$.
+In other words, the histogram of positions $\vec{r}$, accumulated during the walk, must be proportional to $C_m (\vec{r})$.
+If we choose a normalization convention whereby this histogram measures the ratio of the number of times the head to tail separation is $\vec{r}$ to the number of returns to the origin, {\em i.e.} the number of times the head to tail separation is $\vec{r}$ {\em per worm}, then the mean return time is given as $\langle \tau_r \rangle = v$, with $v \equiv \sum_{\vec{r}} C_m(\vec{r})$, where the sum extends over $L^2$ sites of the finite lattice.
+If this sum is dominated by contributions near the upper cutoff in distance, we expect $v \sim L^{2-\eta_m}$.
 This is true for all $\eta_m < 2$.